mlin/GenomicSQLite/docs/index.md

 See our [GitHub README](https://github.com/mlin/GenomicSQLite) for the source build procedure, if needed.

-We're eager for community contributions of new language bindings; see the Language Bindings Guide if interested.
+We welcome community contributions to the available language bindings; see the Language Bindings Guide if interested.

 ## Smoke test